 The number of members of the Audit & Supervisory Committee shall be 5 persons (including 3 members of the Audit & Supervisory Committee who are persons outside the Company).
-Two (2) members of the Audit & Supervisory Committee (one Inside Director and one Outside Director) have sufficient knowledge of finance, accounting and legal work.
+The persons who have proper experiences and capabilities to effectively fulfill their duties and responsibility and necessary knowledge on finance, accounting and legal works are appointed as members of the Audit & Supervisory Committee.
+In addition, two (2) members of the Audit & Supervisory Committee (one Inside Director and one Outside Director) have sufficient knowledge of finance and accounting.
 The Company has executed an agreement for the limitation of liability with the three members of the Audit & Supervisory Committee who are persons outside the Company according to the Articles of Incorporation.
 In addition, to ensure independence, the term of office of such members shall be limited to a maximum of twelve 12 years.
 Meetings of the Audit & Supervisory Committee shall be held each month, in principle, and extraordinarily as necessary.
 In addition, the Company's main business is to manage and control its subsidiaries, etc. that engage in the life insurance business, which is characterized by a high degree of independence in terms of product characteristics, regulations and accounting, among other aspects.
 Accordingly, to ensure the effective and efficient audit of governance, the chairperson is elected from among the Inside Directors with expertise in the life insurance business who engage in the said business on a regular and full-time basis.